A Structure-Based Drug Discovery Strategy for Viral Replication Inhibitors

 Our technology provides a 3-D structure of inhibitor complexes at near-atomic resolution and immediate insight to guide SAR.
 This helps us identify novel binding sites and allows for a rapid turnaround of structural information through highly automated X-ray data processing and refinement.

 For any given viral disease, there are different subtypes of viruses that cause the disease.
-For example, there are six different types of viruses that cause hepatitis C. In hepatitis C, these subtypes are termed "genotypes."
+For example, there are six different subtypes of virus that cause hepatitis C. In hepatitis C, these subtypes are termed "genotypes."
 Each hepatitis C genotype is common in some parts of the world and rare in others.
+Our technology allows us to develop drug candidates that are effective against all subtypes of a given virus.
+The drug candidate is called broad spectrum.

 Most antiviral drugs available today are only effective against certain subtypes of viruses and less effective, or not effective at all, against other subtypes.
 To address this problem, we develop treatments that specifically target virus molecules called replication enzymes.
 These enzymes are essentially identical (highly conserved) between all viral subtypes.
 Therefore, our antiviral compounds are designed and tested to be effective against all virus subtypes of any given virus.